- Home

 Where can I file for office?
 Who is my Filing Officer?

-- The Secretary of State accepts candidate filings for federal and statewide executive offices, and for any legislative, court of appeals, and superior court office serving more than one county.
+- The Secretary of State accepts candidate filings for federal and statewide executive offices, legislative positions, court of appeals, and superior court.

 - The county elections office accepts filings for all other offices.